CanDIG/Vault-Helper-Tool/docs/Plugin.md

 <li>Vault spawns the plugin, passing it a wrapped token containing TLS certificates and a private key.
 The wrapped token has exactly one use and a very small TTL.</li>

-<li>The plugin unwraps the provided wrapped token and makes an API call to Vault to unwrap the provided token.
+<li>The plugin unwraps the provided wrapped token by making an API call to Vault.
 The plugin extracts the unique TLS certificates and private key wrapped by the token.
 The plugin uses these TLS certificates and private key to start an RPC server encrypted with TLS.</li>

 <li>Vault and the plugin communicate via RPC over TLS using mutual TLS.</li>
 </ol>